fleetdm/fleet/handbook/business-operations/README.md

 - 🫧 [Revenue Operations Manager](https://fleet-device-management.breezy.hr/p/c28cce9abf5e-revenue-ops)
 - 🫧 [Field Marketer](https://fleet-device-management.breezy.hr/p/3bd97ce5f54a-field-marketing-manager-enterprise)

 > Interested in joining the team at Fleet, or know someone who might be?
-The [company handbook page](https://fleetdm.com/handbook/company) is public, and a short read with more information about the company, including our vision, values, and history.
+The [company handbook page](https://fleetdm.com/handbook/company) is a short read with more information about the company, including our vision, values, and history.

 ## Meetings
 * At Fleet, meetings start whether you're there or not.
 Nevertheless, being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.